Kallang: Landscape

 The present landscape of Kallang is the result of extensive land reclamation carried out over multiple phases.
 Prior to land reclamation, the original southeastern shoreline of mainland Singapore was situated at the Kallang Basin area, near where Tanjong Rhu Road and Beach Road are today.

 In August 1931, the Public Works Department was tasked to lead the land reclamation project at the eastern portion of the Kallang Basin for the construction of the Kallang Airport.
-A total of 339 acres of mangrove swamp was reclaimed, and the project cost was estimated at around 9 million Straits dollars.
+A total of 339 acres of mangrove swamp was reclaimed, and the project cost was estimated at 9 million Straits dollars.
 The land reclamation lasted from May 1932 to October 1936.

 In June 1932, another land reclamation project began at Beach Road.
 The aim was to create a foreshore to the immediate south of Beach Road between Stamford Road and the Rochor River.

 From 1963 to 1971, the Housing and Development Board (HDB) led a massive land reclamation project in the northern part of the Kallang Basin.
 The swamps and mudflats were filled in using earth sourced from the leveled hills of Toa Payoh.
 Before land reclamation, the Kallang Basin was a large swamp that stretched as far north as today's Bendemeer Road at its greatest extent; numerous islands existed along the course of the Kallang River and its tributaries.

 Between 1966 and 1975, the East Coast Reclamation Project led by HDB formed new lands at Tanjong Rhu in southern Kallang, as well as the adjacent communities in Marine Parade.
 In 1979, Phase VI of the project extended the Tanjong Rhu coast southwards, forming what is today's Marina East.